 DOUG MANKOFF / CEO

 Doug Mankoff is a film and television producer and the Chief Executive Officer of Echo Lake Entertainment, which he founded in 1997.
 Doug has produced and arranged financing for over thirty films.
-These including the three most recent films of Pedro Almodovar, Alexander Payne's NEBRASKA (nominated for six Academy Awards, including Best Picture), and the upcoming TRUTH starring Cate Blanchett and Robert Redford.
+These including the three most recent films of Pedro Almodovar, Alexander Payne's NEBRASKA (nominated for six Academy Awards, including Best Picture), and TRUTH starring Cate Blanchett and Robert Redford.

 Doug received a B.A. in History from Duke University, attended the graduate film program at NYU, and received his MBA from Harvard.